jbowdre/runtimeterror/content/posts/automate-packer-builds-github-actions/index.md

   docker-compose-plugin
 ```

-Then the actual rootless setup can begin.
-That starts by disabling the existing Docker service and socket and then running the `dockerd-rootless-setuptool.sh` script:
+Now it's time for the rootless setup, which starts by disabling the existing Docker service and socket and then running the `dockerd-rootless-setuptool.sh` script:

 ```shell
 sudo systemctl disable --now docker.service docker.socket # [tl! .cmd:1]